mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Dialetheism
 Dialetheism is a view in phylosophy of logic which accepts the existence of contradictory propositions, i.e. proposition that are both true and false.
 More precisely, it is the belief that there can be a true statement whose negation is also true.
 Such statements are called "true contradictions", dialetheia, or nondualisms.

+## Domain of discourse
+The domain of discourse (aka the universe of discourse, universal set, or simply universe), is the set of terms (individuals, entities) over which variables range.

 ## Elementary theory
 In mathematical logic, an elementary theory is a theory that involves axioms using only finitary first-order logic, without reference to set theory or using any axioms which have consistency strength equal to set theory.

+## Entailment
+Entailment or logical consequence is a fundamental concept in logic which describes the relation between statements that hold true when one statement logically follows from one or more statements (premises).
+A valid logical argument is one in which the conclusion is entailed by the premises, because the conclusion is the consequence of the premises.

+## Entailment vs implication
+What is the real difference between entailment `⊢` and implication `⇒` when we can (sorta) convert `⊢` to `⇒` and vice versa.
+In fact, they are quite different.
+Entailment constructs a judgement and is always at the "top level" so to speak, it cannot be nested.
+Implication constructs a formula, and it can be nested, and can appear in sub-formulas.
+The main difference is that entailment is a meta-theoretical notion, whereas implication is internal to logic.

 ## Equiconsistent
 In mathematical logic, two theories are equiconsistent if the consistency of one theory implies the consistency of the other theory, and vice versa.
 In this case, they are, roughly speaking, "as consistent as each other".